Crisanto España

-Crisanto España (born October 25, 1964 in Venezuela) is a former boxer who was the WBA welterweight champion of the world.
+Crisanto España (born October 25, 1964, in Venezuela) is a former boxer who was the WBA welterweight champion of the world.

+Professional career

 España fought out of Belfast, Northern Ireland and turned pro in 1984 after accumulating a 54-10 amateur record.
 España impressively won his first 30 fights, including the WBA Welterweight Title with an upset TKO in the 8th round over Meldrick Taylor in 1992.
-He successfully defended the title twice before being stopped by Ike Quartey in the 11th round in 1994.
-España fought only once more, in Northern Ireland in 1995 and retired with a record of 31-1-0 with 25 KOs.
+He successfully defended the title twice including against Panama's Rodolfo Aguilar, before being stopped by Ike Quartey in the 11th round in 1994.
+España fought only once more, in 1995 and retired with a record of 31-1-0 with 25 KOs.

+Professional boxing record

+Personal life

 He has two children named; Crisanto and Nico Espana.
 His older brother Ernesto España was the World Boxing Association lightweight champion in 1979 and 1980.